naya-code/naya-code/README.md

 ## 👥 Who Are We?

-We are [nayacode.com](http://nayacode.com/), an enthusiastic team of 11 developers, each equipped with unique software expertise and capabilities.
-We've successfully partnered with startups based in Canada and Jamaica over the past 3+ years.
-Now, we're here to build robust full stack apps for you.
+We are [nayacode.com](http://nayacode.com/), an enthusiastic team of developers, each equipped with unique software expertise and capabilities.
+We've partnered with startups based in UAE and UK over the past 3+ years.

 ## 💡 Why Choose Us?